 New to Grow

 I'm a licensed clinical social worker and psychotherapist, and I want to recognize how courageous it is to take that first step toward seeking support.
 It’s not easy, and I’m really glad you’re here.
 Over the past 6 years, I’ve had the privilege of walking alongside people through some of their most vulnerable moments.
-Lately, my focus has been on supporting women between the ages of 18 and 35 who are navigating anxiety, depression, and the uncertainty that often comes with major life transitions.
+Lately, my focus has been on supporting individuals who are navigating anxiety, depression, and the uncertainty that often comes with major life transitions.
 My goal is to create a space that feels safe and grounded in trust.

-The first session is all about connection.
+Our first session is all about connection.
 I want to learn about your story, your experiences, and what brings you to therapy.
-I deeply believe in building trust and moving at a pace that feels right for you.
-This process is yours.
-I'm here to support you every step of the way helping you explore tools and strategies to manage life's challenges while honoring your unique journey.
+We’ll also take a few moments to review my practice policies and your client rights so you feel informed and supported from the start.
+To help us make the most of our time together, please make sure all required paperwork is completed before the intake.
+This helps ensure you understand the process and allows us to focus fully on you during our session.
+I believe in building trust and moving at a pace that feels right for you.
+This is your space, and I’m here to support you every step of the way.

-As a bilingual psychotherapist, I am proud to offer services in both Spanish and English to the Latinx community.
-I am committed to fostering a warm, compassionate, and nonjudgmental space where clients feel safe to heal and grow.
-My approach is rooted in empathy, collaboration, and respect, and I am dedicated to honoring the resilience and strength of each individual I serve.
+As a bilingual psychotherapist, I’m honored to support clients in both Spanish and English, with a special commitment to serving the Latinx community.
+I create a warm, compassionate, and nonjudgmental space where clients feel safe to explore, heal, and grow.
+My approach is grounded in empathy, collaboration, and deep respect for each person’s lived experience.
+I’m attentive, direct when it’s helpful, and always focused on empowering clients by honoring their resilience, strengths, and cultural identity.

-I work with individuals navigating challenges such as anxiety, depression, life transitions, and women’s mental health, including perinatal and postpartum concerns.
-I also provide support for the unique obstacles stemming from first-generation identity concerns and single parenting.
+I work with individuals navigating anxiety, depression, life transitions, and women’s mental health, including perinatal and postpartum concerns.
+I also support clients facing first‑generation identity challenges and the unique demands of single parenting.
+I’m honored to support clients who are ready to invest in themselves and begin this meaningful work, and who appreciate a collaborative, supportive healing process.

 I have experience utilizing Cognitive Behavioral Therapy (CBT) as a foundational treatment modality in my clinical work.
 CBT is an evidence-based approach that helps clients identify and modify maladaptive thought patterns, emotional responses, and behaviors that contribute to psychological distress.
 I use CBT to treat a wide range of conditions including anxiety disorders, depression, and trauma-related symptoms.